-At March 31, 2011 and December 31, 2010, the Company had restricted cash of \$53.8 million and \$21.1 million, respectively.
-Restricted cash primarily represents proceeds from loan repayments on deposit with the trustees for the Company's CDOs, which will be used to purchase replacement loans as collateral for the CDOs, unfunded loan commitments, principal repayments for the CDOs and interest payments received from loans in the CDOs, which are remitted quarterly to the bond holders and the Company in the month following the quarter.
+At September 30, 2011 and December 31, 2010, the Company had restricted cash of \$34.8 million and \$21.1 million, respectively.
+Restricted cash primarily represents proceeds from loan repayments on deposit with the trustees for the Company's CDOs which will be used to purchase replacement loans as collateral for the CDO that has not reached its replenishment date, unfunded loan commitments, interest payments received from loans and principal repayments for the CDOs that have reached their replenishment dates and are remitted quarterly to the bond holders and the Company in the month following the quarter.
 See Note 7 - "Debt Obligations."
-One of the Company's recently acquired real estate owned assets also has a restricted cash balance of \$1.4 million due to a first mortgage escrow requirement.
+One of the Company's real estate owned assets also has a restricted cash balance of \$1.9 million as of September 30, 2011 due to a first mortgage escrow requirement.
 See Note 6 - "Real Estate Owned and Held-For-Sale."